mdn/community-meetings/2024-03-27/minutes.md

 Probably have to wait until we do the second iteration of the playground, which will be midsummer, something like that.

 [Onkar]
-In the share URL you are already capturing the all code right In the link you already have the code, then could you just pick up the code and repopulate the editor?
+In the share URL, you are already capturing the code, right.
+Could you just pick up the code and repopulate the editor?

 [Florian Dieminger]
-No, the permalink actually that is quite different.
+No, the permalink is quite different.
 That actually creates Gist on GitHub where the code is stored and we don't have this for a live sample.
-So the live samples.
-They are basically stored in local Local storage.
+So the live samples are stored in local local storage.
-I can look if I can see an easy way to restore that state but right now basically we don't keep history.
+I can look if I can see an easy way to restore that state but right now we don't keep history.
 I mean that's the issue; if you modify the code, we override the current state and we don't have a history in the state.

-It's possible to add it.
-But what I'm trying to say is that we want to touch a lot of bits and pieces.
-And then also solve for that rather than find a way to make only that work now.

 [Onkar]
 So quick solution is to rename the button to clear, right?

 [Florian Dieminger]
-Yes, yes, and I think Control C in the editors works and maybe there is a way for me to actually Make this to go in the editors to the initial state.
+Yes, and I think Control C in the editors works and maybe there is a way for me to actually make this to go in the editors to the initial state.
 I need to look into that.
 Thanks for bringing it up.
 I'm sorry for the confusion with that naming.

 [Onkar]